shadow-robot/.github/pull_request_template.md

 ## Checklist

-If the task is applicable to this pull request (see applicability criteria in brackets), make sure it is completed before checking the corresponding box.
-Otherwise, tick the box right away.
-Make sure that **AT LEAST ONE** box from each section has been checked **BEFORE** the PR is merged.
+Before posting a PR ensure that from each of the below catagories **AT LEAST ONE BOX HAS BEEN CHECKED**.
+If more than one catagory is applicable then more can be checked.
+Also ensure that the proposed changes has been filled out with relevent information for your reviewers.

 ## Tests

 - [ ] No tests required to be added.
 (For small changes that will be tested by CI/CD infrastructure)
-- [ ] Manually tested that added code works as intended (if any functional/runnable code is added).
 - [ ] Added automated tests (if a new class is added (Python or C++), interface of that class must be unit tested).
-## Tested on
+Tested on:
-- [ ] No tests required.
-(Only should be used for very specific circumstances, i.e. changing some documentation)
-- [ ] Tested on real hardware.
-- [ ] Tested on the simulation.
+    - [ ] Tested in simulation.
-- [ ] Tested by the CI/CD infrastructure.
+    - [ ] Tested on hardware.

 ## Documentation

 - [ ] No documentation required to be added.
 - [ ] Added documentation (For any new feature, explain what it does and how to use it.
-Write the documentation in a relevant space, e.g. Github, Confluence, etc.)
+Write the documentation in a relevant space, e.g. Github, Confluence, etc).
-- [ ] Updated documentation (For changes to pre-existing features mentioned in the documentation.)
+- [ ] Updated documentation (For changes to pre-existing features mentioned in the documentation).